(if the links don't work for you you probably need to disable your ad blocker for this site)

 When you see it on a backpack you know you've ventured into the realm of the absurd.
 A backpack rain-cover can just be pure plastic and it'll keep your stuff dry without you encountering any condensation issues.
 One of the things I advise people to pack is a bin liner (I think Americans call them trash bags) which you can use as an extra lining inside your backpack for when the heavens really open.
 Personally I don't know anything that works better.
 After eight hours in heavy rain every backpack lets a certain amount of water in.

 So, Gore-Tex (and similar products) is great for certain things, but if someone tries to justify a more expensive backpack because it has a Gore-Tex layer, be a bit sceptical!

 Personally I always tell people they're better off with a sleeping-bag even if they are going in the height of summer.
 This is just because I tend to err on the size of caution and because I have had the experience of being freezing in the middle of summer on the Camino.
 I know, I know, everybody warns you about the heat, but it's not always hot in northern Spain.
 In fact Burgos province, where you'll spend 4 or 5 days has a reputation among Spanish people for being the coldest part of Spain.
-There's are places I've stayed in several times, like San Bol, and it's always been cold.
+There are places I've stayed in several times, like San Bol, and it's always been cold.
 Even in June and July!
-And this isn't even the mountains.
+And this isn't even the mountains (although the altitude is about 800m).
 You'll also spend a few days at high altitude so the nights there will be chilly.